geoschem/integrated_methane_inversion/docs/source/getting-started/quick-start.rst

 .. _choose_ami-label:

 In the EC2 console, click on "AMIs" (Amazon Machine Images) under "IMAGES" on the left navigation bar.
 Then select "Public images" and search for ``TODO:AMI_ID`` or ``TODO:AMI_NAME``.
-This image contains the latest version of the UMI Workflow.
+This image contains the latest version of the IMI Workflow.

 .. figure:: img/search_ami.png

 An AMI fully specifies the software side of your virtual system, including the operating system, software libraries, and default data files.
 Now it's time to specify the hardware for running your system.
 Hardware choices differ primarily in CPU and RAM counts.

 You can select from a large number of instance types at the "Step 2: Choose an Instance Type" screen.
-The UMI Workflow will run more quickly with a higher number of CPUs.
+The IMI Workflow will run more quickly with a higher number of CPUs.
 TODO: choose ideal computational node (this one may be unnecessarily powerful as it is built for inter-node connection).
 Choose the c5n.9xlarge instance type, which includes 36 CPU cores and 96GB of RAM.

 .. figure:: img/choose_instance_type.png